Naome-chaps23/loan-eligibilty/README.md

 # loan-eligibilty
 project for checking loan eligibilty

 find the html file and add it to gethub

+hie